X

 R.J.
 Harvey Anytime Touchdown (+210)

 Harvey has been a touchdown machine lately.
 Over the past three games, Harvey has racked up five total touchdowns, tied for the second most in that span with Davante Adams.
-Head coach Sean Payton has used Harvey in both the pass game and near the goal line in special packages, plus he has the explosiveness to house a touchdown from anywhere on the field.
+Head coach Sean Payton has used Harvey in both the pass game and near the goal line in special packages, plus he has the explosiveness to score a touchdown from anywhere on the field.

 More Picks and Analysis